We’ve simplified this site as best we can, but if you get stuck, this jargon buster should help explain the most commonly used terms.

 Flexi Access Drawdown (or ‘flexible income drawdown’)*

-A competitive guaranteed income offered by some pension schemes if you take a lifetime annuity out with them – often hard to match if shopping around.
+A valuable guaranteed income often offered by your own pension scheme or provider if you take a lifetime annuity with them.
+Hard to match by shopping around.

 The rate of increase in prices for goods and services.
 There are a number of different measures of inflation in use but the most frequently quoted and most significant ones are the Consumer Prices Index (CPI) and the Retail Prices Index (RPI).
 The inflation rates are expressed as percentages for example, if CPI is 3%, this means that on average, the price of products and services we buy is 3% higher than a year earlier.